galaxyproject/galaxy-hub/content/events/2023-07/index.md

 ---

-title: "GCC2023: Galaxy Community Conference"
+title: "2023 Galaxy Community Conference (GCC2023)"
 date: '2023-07-10'
 days: 7
 tease: "The annual gathering of the Galaxy Community"